func-godot/.github/README.md

 For the most up-to-date version of the plugin, download the source the [plugin repository](https://github.com/func-godot/func_godot_plugin).

-Full documentation is available both online and off.
-[Download the manual here](https://github.com/func-godot/func_godot_docs/releases/).
+[Full documentation is available online](func-godot.github.io/func_godot_docs) as well as off.
+[Download a standalone copy of the manual here](https://github.com/func-godot/func_godot_docs/releases/).

 For more help or to contribute to the community, join us on the [Official FuncGodot Discord](https://discord.gg/eBQ7EfNZSZ)!